Shanghai Disneyland

 “One of the most unusual Disney theme parks on Earth”

 As a Belgian, I don’t consider China as an easy travel destination.
-It’s not exactly close to my hometown, visa procedures seem complicated and the language barrier may cause some difficulties.
+It’s not exactly close to my hometown and the language barrier may cause some difficulties.
 However, China has become a must do destination since 2016.
 In that year, the Walt Disney Company opened its newest theme park near the city of Shanghai.
 The park boasts world-class rides like TRON Lightcycle Power Run and Battle for the Sunken Treasure, so it’s definitely worth all the hassle.
 The park is conveniently located near Pudong Airport, one of Asia’s main transportation hubs.
 Most international flights land at Pudong, so it shouldn’t be too difficult to get here.
 From the airport, shuttle buses and the subway could get you to Disneyland, but I recommend taking a taxi.
 Queues to get a taxi are generally short, they’re cheap and you’ll arrive at the resort within 30 minutes, without having to carry your luggage in the busy subway.

 BEAT THE CROWDS